getditto/helm-charts/README.md

 ### Big Peer to Big Peer communication

-If you have two Big Peers running on your laptop and you want them to communicate with each other, you will need to setup a few things.
+With Two separate installations of the big peer helm chart in separate namespaces you can set them up to communicate with each other, you will need to setup a few things.

 You will have to know the "App ID" you intend to operator under.